skku-comit/2024-1-AWS-developer-associate/week1/gwonhong/section4.md

 - use Access Keys for CLI or SDK
 - audit permissions of your account using IAM credentials report & access advisor
 - Never share IAM users & access keys

+### Shared Responsibility Model for IAM

+1. AWS: take care of infrastructure
+  - Infrastructure
+  - Configuration and vulnerability analysis
+  - Compliance validation (규정 준수 검증)
+2. Me: take care of how to use it (infrastructure)
+  - Users, Groups, Roles, Policies management and monitoring
+  - security of all accounts (MFA, access key rotation)
+  - permission management
+  - analyze access patterns & review permissions